meistro57/Hemi-Lab_Ultra/README.md

 # Hemi-Lab Ultra

-Hemi-Lab Gateway Terminal is a browser-based tool for exploring altered states of consciousness using audio guidance and interactive feedback.
+Hemi-Lab Ultra is a browser-based tool for exploring altered states of consciousness using audio guidance and interactive feedback.
 Open `Hemi-Lab_Ultra++.html` in a modern browser to begin.

 ## Features
 - **Binaural Beat Engine** – create custom frequency entrainment with optional phase shifting